 A language-specific variant of the following scope is typically applied to the entirety of a source code file:

-Types and definition/declaration keywords should use the following scope.
+Types should use the following scope.
 Examples include

 Basic strings use the one of the following scopes, based on the type of quotes used: